forgery810/fl-studio-alesis-vixx/README.md

 - Clone the folder and unzip it to Documents/Image-Line/FL Studio/Settings/Hardware/  (put the folder here, not just the files)

-- The data.py must be in same folder with the device_AlesisVIxx_1_0_2.py file.
+- All .py must be in same folder with the device_AlesisVIxx_1_0_2.py file.
 The folder named can be anything.
 The name in the first line of code of the .py file determines what appears in FL Studio.

 - In FL studio under Options/MIDI settings, with the keyboard connected, select the VI61 (or 25/49)(+) under Input.
 Select "Controller Type" and in the right hand corner you should see the Alesis VIxx option.
 IMPORTANT: MIDIIN2 must be disabled.
 Only enable VI61 under the Input settings.

 - Starting with version 0.3 and later VI25 and 49 need two .vi2/.vi4 files to use all of the functionality.
 The idea is to flip between the two presets to gain access to everything the VI61 has.
 In step mode the first preset's knobs will affect steps 1-8 and the second preset 9-16.
 The same with mixer muting, mixer volume, panning and channel volume.

+  With version 1.5 and the new parameter edit mode, step editing no longer needs two layouts to access all steps.
+Some of the news functions, including random, will need an edit of the layout or a second one to be able to accessed.